ExtremeAddons/hdri_maker_docs/docs/world_panel.rst

   - **Is Reflection Ray**
-     - Excludes the Light in reflections, this in some cases is useful for the shadow catcher, when you add a reflection on the shadowcatcher, it will reflect only the objects in the scene, but not the Light, so you will not see any image of the background reflected on the shadowcatcher.
-TODO: link allo shadowcatcher
+     - Excludes the Light in reflections, this in some cases is useful for the shadow catcher, when you add a reflection on the shadowcatcher, it will reflect only the objects in the scene, but not the Light, so you will not see any image of the background reflected on the shadowcatcher here: :ref:`shadow_catcher`